niemands/StashPlugins/README.md

 All plugins require python 3, as well as the requests module, which can be installed with the command `pip install requests`.
 If the python installation requires you to call python via `python3`, you have to change python to python3 in the exec block of each plugin config.

+### Docker instructions:
+To use the plugins with a stash instance running in a (remote-) docker container it is required to install python inside of it:
+- Open a shell in the docker container: `docker exec -it <container-id> sh` (get the container id from `docker ps -a`)
+- In the container execute the following commands:
+    ```shell
+    apt update
+    apt install python3
+    apt install python3-pip
+    pip3 install requests
+    ```
+- Leave the container via `Ctrl+P,Ctrl+Q`
+- Drop the py_plugins folder as well as all desired plugin configurations in stash's plugin folder located in `config/plugins`.
+Create the plugins folder if it is not already there
+- Change `python` to `python3` in the plugin configuration (.yml) files
+- Press the `Reload plugins` button in stash's plugin settings